thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

    At Sailing In Paradise, we are continually striving to create the best experience possible for our guests.

-  We understand that you want your special day to be memorable, fun, relaxing and stress free and that is exactly what we specialise in.
+  We understand that you want your special day to be memorable, fun, relaxing and stress free and that is exactly where we come in...

-  From the moment you send through an enquiry all the way through to the follow up email with your free souvenir photos after your cruise, we pride ourselves on our professional yet friendly and laid back attitude.
+  From the moment you send through an enquiry, all the way through to the follow up email with your free souvenir photos after your cruise, we pride ourselves on our professional yet friendly and laid-back attitude.
 accordionSection:
   accordion:
     - dropdownContent: >-
-        Expect the unexpected.
+        When you book a private charter with Sailing in Paradise you can expect a quality of service from years of experience in the industry but most of all your can expect a fun day (or evening) on the water that your group will love.
 Every day is different when you have your Gold Coast birthday party on board Sailing In Paradise but one thing is for sure... you're in for one hell of a good time.

         Some things we love include:

-        Sailing, beach stopovers, inflatables, stand up paddleboards, snorkeling, sunbathing.
-All included free of charge.
+        Sailing, beach stopovers, inflatables, stand up paddleboards, snorkeling, sunbathing, sunsets and dolphins.
+All included free of charge*.

         Some things are almost mandatory: